-Surgery is the main treatment for primary liver cancer.
-Find out about the types of surgery for liver cancer.
+Surgery gives the best chance of curing primary liver cancer.
+There are different types of surgery for early liver cancer.
+These are:

-Your specialist will only consider surgery if the cancer is contained in one area of the liver and has not spread to any other part of the body.
-This is because the surgery will not cure the cancer if it has already spread.
+Your specialist will only consider surgery if the cancer is contained in one area of your liver and has not spread to any other part of your body.
+This generally means stage 0 or stage A from the BCLC staging system.
+An operation would not cure the cancer if it has already spread.
 Unfortunately surgery is not possible for many people with primary liver cancer.

-You will have a series of blood tests to find out how well your liver is working before they decide if surgery is an option for you.
-As the liver is such a vital organ, your doctors need to know that the part of your liver left after your operation will work well enough to keep you healthy.
+You have a series of blood tests to find out how well your liver is working before your doctor decides if surgery is an option for you.
+As the liver is such a vital organ, they need to know that the part of your liver left after your operation will work well enough to keep you healthy.

 Liver resection and lobectomy

-Removing the cancer and the surrounding tissues in the liver is known as a resection.
-Your surgeon is only likely to consider doing a resection if the cancer is small and there are no major blood vessels involved.
+Removing the cancer and the surrounding tissues in your liver is known as a resection.
+Your surgeon is only likely to consider a resection if:

-Sometimes they remove a lobe of the liver.
+Your surgeon might remove a lobe of your liver.
 This is called a lobectomy or hemi hepatectomy.
-The liver can grow back and work normally if you've no underlying medical problems with your liver (such as cirrhosis).
+The liver can grow back and work normally if you don’t have any underlying problems, such as cirrhosis.

-Fibrolamellar cancer is more likely to develop in people with no other liver disease and so surgery is often possible.
+A type of liver cancer called fibrolamellar cancer is more likely to develop in people without liver disease, which means that surgery is often possible.

-There is a risk that the cancer could come back after a liver resection.
-There is no test that can guarantee that cancer cells haven't broken away from the tumour before it is removed.
-That's why this type of treatment is only used for small liver tumours - where there is less chance of spread.
+Unfortunately there is a risk that the cancer could come back after a liver resection.
+There's no test that can guarantee that cancer cells haven't broken away from the tumour before it is removed.
+That's why this type of treatment is only used for small liver tumours - where there's less chance of spread.

-If you have cirrhosis, you may not have enough healthy liver for your body to cope with removing part of it.
+If you have cirrhosis, you might not have enough healthy liver for your body to cope with removing part of it.
 Liver failure after a resection or lobectomy is much more likely in people who have cirrhosis.
-So your specialist may be more likely to consider a transplant if surgery is possible.
+So your specialist may be more likely to consider a liver transplant if possible.